Amandeep-Rathee/Bitcoin-Price-Predictor-using-Historical-data-and-twitter-Sentiments/README.md

 ## Team Members

 Project developed with the assistance of:
-- Amandeep
+- Daniel
-  - :octocat: Amandeep-Rathee
+  - :octocat: danielsqc
 - Fahad
   - :octocat: fahadahmed5
 - Pratik